sam2829/project-4-royal-sam/README.md

 If the user decides to comment on the review both fields must be filled out correctly on the leave a comment form.

-Once the user has submitted the form they will be notiified that their comment is awaiting approval.
+Once the user has submitted the form, they will be notified that their comment is awaiting approval.

 desktop: